camcrt/Tello-EDU-Python-script/README.md

 ```

 ## Scripts
-There is three usable script in the the example folder :
+There is four usable script in the the scripts folder :

 ### controller_AP_mode.py
 Thanks to this script you can control one Tello EDU on acces point mode.